madjoel/waig/README.md

 # WAIG: Where Am I Going
-Fabric mod for Minecraft, adds a minimal RPG-inspired compass HUD to the game
+Fabric mod for Minecraft, adds a minimal RPG-inspired compass HUD to the game.
+This mod is client side only.

 ![Demo Image](demo.gif)